frogologist/frogologist.github.io/collections/_kb/windows-10-vpn.md

 categories: windows
 ---

+This solution might help you troubleshoot VPN connection issues in Windows 10.

 ![The error message returned when Windows cannot connect to a VPN.]({{ site.url }}/assets/images/windows_10_vpn_error.jpg)

 >A connection to the remote computer could not be established.
 You might need to change the network settings for this connection.